RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - Renamed the Element to `background_pattern`.
 - Changed the `<path>` to point to the `bg_pattern.png` image.
-- Changed the `<origin>` to be the center of the image instead of the left-top.
+- Adapted the `<origin>` to be the center of the image instead of the left-top.
-- Changed the `<pos>` to be the center of the screen instead of the left-top.
+- Adapted the `<pos>` to be the center of the screen instead of the left-top.
-- Changed the `<color>` to be a darker gray.
+- Modified the `<color>` to be a darker gray.
 - Added the line `<tile>true</tile>`.
 This line tells ES to repeat the image over the space instead of stretching it out.

 **Note**